Jason C. Eck, DO, MS

 What are the risk factors for radiculopathy?

 Risk factors for radiculopathy are activities that place an excessive or repetitive load on the spine.
 Patients involved in heavy labor or contact sports are more prone to develop radiculopathy than those with a more sedentary lifestyle.
-A family history of radiculopathy or other spine disorders also increase the risk of developing radiculopathy.
+A family history of radiculopathy or other spine disorders also increases the risk of developing radiculopathy.

 What are the causes of radiculopathy?

 Radiculopathy is caused by compression or irritation of the nerves as they exit the spine.
-This can be due to mechanical compression of the nerve by a disk herniation, a bone spur (osteophytes) from osteoarthritis, or from thickening of surrounding ligaments.
+This can be due to mechanical compression of the nerve by a disc herniation, a bone spur (osteophytes) from osteoarthritis, or from thickening of surrounding ligaments.

 Scoliosis can cause the nerves on one side of the spine to become compressed by the abnormal curve of the spine.

-Other causes of radiculopathy include diabetes which can decrease the normal blood flow to the spinal nerves.
 Inflammation from trauma or degeneration can lead to radiculopathy from direct irritation of the nerves.

 Chronic Pain/Back Pain